wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-solutions-engineer-orange-tustlua3y2.md

   role is conveniently located near neighboring cities such as Santa Ana, Anaheim, and Garden Grove.
-The successful candidate will have the opportunity to bridge the technical and sales teams, implementing complex ad serving solutions in a fast-paced, innovative environment.
+The successful candidate will have the opportunity to bridge the technical and sales teams, implementing complex ad serving solutions in a fastpaced, innovative environment.
+Qualifications  Strong programming skills, particularly in Python an...

-  ## Qualifications

-  - Strong programming skills, particularly in Python an...
 location: 'Orange, CA'
 team: Software
 datePosted: '2024-12-27T12:16:34.021Z'